simonecantori/Supervised-learning-of-quantum-circuits/README.md

 ## "Dataset" Folder
 It contains some of the data used to get the results shown in the paper.
 One can generate more data by using "circ_gen.py".
 Input data contains integers in the range [0, 3].
 Each integer is related to a quantum gate.
-In the python scripts, we use the one-hot encoding technique to convert each number to an array.
+In the python scripts, we use the one-hot encoding technique to convert each integer to an array.

 ## "Weights" Folder